lindelius/php-json-patch/README.md

 $newDocument = $patcher->patch($documentAsArray, $operationsAsArray);
 ```

-And get a new document back.
+And get a new document back :)

 ```json
 {